davidhay25/actnow/input/pagecontent/api-input.md

 One way that this can be done is to use the [resource id](http://hl7.org/fhir/element-definitions.html#Element.id) - an element that all resources possess.
 However, assigning the id can become complex when multiple systems need to interact with the same resource and the risk of inadvertently altering the wrong resources needs to be carefully considered.

-An alternative approach is to use the [identifier](http://hl7.org/fhir/datatypes.html#Identifier) element - which most resources (including the ones needed by this Guide) support.
+An alternative approach is to use the identifier element - which most resources (including the ones needed by this Guide) support.
+In all cases where a resource type has an identifier element there can be multiple ones.

 An identifier is an alternate way of identifying a resource.
 Unlike the resource id, the value of the identifier does not change if the resource is moved between servers (it is considered a business identifier rather than a structural/logical one which is the id).

+Note that the identifier element has a datatype of [identifier](http://hl7.org/fhir/datatypes.html#Identifier) as well

-The identifier is a complex datatype and has 2 child elements - system and value.
+The identifier datatype is a complex datatype and has number of child elements, of which 2 are the most useful - system and value.

-The system element describes the domain within which the value is unique.
+The *identifier.system* element describes the domain within which the *identifier.value* is unique.
 Existing examples are medical record numbers, passport numbers and driving license.

 Each potential supplier of information will be assigned a system value (which is a url).
 Alternatively, if the supplier has one which is not being used by any other supplier then that could be used.